< Back to Oral History project: Southern Boudin Trail

-Larry and Emma Janise started the store in 1974, and today son, Dwayne, and daughter, Lori, run the family business.
-The full service grocery store that looks much like any other to a customer walking through the front door, but hiding in the back corner is a deli counter laden with thick links of spicy boudin.
+Larry and Emma Janise started Janise’s Grocery in 1974, and today their son, Dwayne, and daughter, Lori, run the family business.
+The full-service grocery store looks much like any other to a customer walking through the front door, but hiding in the back corner is a deli counter laden with thick links of spicy boudin.
 Not a fan of boudin links?
 Buy a pack of boudin balls – sold in threes, piping hot, perfect for a snack on the road.
-The convenient finger foods are actually more popular than boudin links, say the Janise’s, because they’re easier to eat while you drive.
+The convenient finger foods are actually more popular than boudin links, say the Janises, because they’re easier to eat while you drive.

 The Janise family keeps customer service a priority, and they credit good employees with the success of their grocery.
 Their boudin recipe is a variation on their mother’s rice dressing, which was always a family favorite a holiday meals.
 They describe their boudin as “spicy, but not too spicy…just right.”
 Customers agree.